Optimizing Data Warehouse Deployments

 • The first step is to sign up for an AWS account.

-• New users will have to click “Sign Up” on the lower right of Firebolt’s login page.
-Complete the verification email and subscribe to complete the Firebolt account creation process.
+• New users can sign up here.
+Complete the verification email and subscribe to complete the Firebolt organization and account creation process.
+You can create account in the region of you choosing.

-• Log in to Firebolt and create a database in the region of your choice.
+• Log in to Firebolt and create a database.
 Then, you will be able to configure the infrastructure to support their database.

 • You can review the “Getting Started” page for instructions to rapidly ingest data into Firebolt and start querying.